 Then something happened.
 I’ve always had that voice in the back of my head telling me I should follow my dreams and passions – I think it’s known as ‘the calling’.
 All of a sudden it started growing louder and louder each day.
 It became impossible to ignore, which combined with constant work stress, lack of sleep and general ‘what the fuck am I doing with my life’ thoughts, lead to a letter of resignation and a decision to follow my dream.
 I wanted to cook and inspire people; to ignite their curiosity and passion for one of life’s best gifts – food.

 I am not a scientist or a doctor, I am simply sharing my journey as a cook making delicious, wholesome Paleo food.
 I don’t want to preach about Paleo, that’s not what this site is about.
 I think there are enough resources and literature to get you familiarised with the subject.
-What I will do is give you a quick overview of what Paleo means to me.

 What I like about Paleo eating: